micropython/micropython/docs/library/pyb.ADC.rst

        This function does not allocate any memory.
 It has blocking behaviour: it does not return to the calling program until the buffer is full.

-    .. method:: ADC.read_timed_with(buf, (adcx, ...), (bufx, ...), timer)
+    .. method:: ADC.read_timed_multi((adcx, adcy, ...), (bufx, bufy, ...), timer)

+       This is a static method.
+It can be used to extract relative timing or phase data from multiple ADC's.

-       Read analog values into from the ADC into ``buf`` at a rate set by the ``timer`` object.
-After each sample is read, a sample is read from each of N other adc's.
-This can be used to extract relative timing or phase data.
+       It reads analog values from multiple ADCs into buffers at a rate set by the ``timer`` object.
+Each time the timer triggers a sample is rapidly read from each ADC in turn.

-       The additional ADC and buffer instances are passed in tuples with each ADC having an associated buffer.
-All buffers must be of the same type and length.
+       ADC and buffer instances are passed in tuples with each ADC having an associated buffer.
+All buffers must be of the same type and length and the number of buffers must equal the number of ADC's.

        Buffers can be bytearray or array.array for example.
-The ADC values have 12-bit resolution and are stored directly into ``buf`` if its element size is 16 bits or greater.
+The ADC values have 12-bit resolution and are stored directly into the buffer if its element size is 16 bits or greater.
 If buffers have only 8-bit elements (eg a bytearray) then the sample resolution will be reduced to 8 bits.

-       ``timer`` must be a Timer object, and a sample from each ADC is read each time the timer triggers.
+       ``timer`` must be a Timer object.
 The timer must already be initialised and running at the desired sampling frequency.

-       Return value: 1 (success) if the timer was never triggered before all samples were completed.
-A value of 0 indicates that an overrun occurred.
-An overrun does not neccessarily imply a missing sample, merely a loss of precision in the acquisition time of at least one sample.
-Severe overruns do result in missed samples.
-As a rough guide sample rates above 15KHz may result in overruns.
-Rates above 120KHz are likely to lead to missed samples.

        Example reading 3 ADC's::